Turukkaeans: Iron Age

-Hurrians?
+Hurrians

 In terms of cultural and linguistic characteristics, little is known about the Tukri.
 They are described by their contemporaries as a semi-nomadic, mountain tribe, who wore animal skins.
 Some scholars believe they may have been Hurrian-speaking or subject to a Hurrian elite.
+According to Horst Klengel, "The Turukka people evidently belonged to those late-gentile groups in which the primitive social conditions had already decayed and tribal leaders exercised a permanent function due to close contact, partly established through economic pressure, with the state-organized population practicing rain-fed agriculture in the Rania Plain and the Zagros foothills."

+The Turukkeans were closely associated with the Lullubi, and attacked the Hurrian city Madraman.